bamboo-io/bamboo-copy/SMSF-INFO.md

 ## What is the legal name of the fund?

 The legal name of the fund is the name of your Self-Managed Super Fund.
 For example, Crypto Family Super Fund.

+## Please note:

+The bank account you onnect will not be possible to change in the future